 Sleeping on a bed that supports your body in a neutral position feels like lounging on a cloud.
 But it doesn’t just feel good; it does good.

 For back sleepers, the position can improve your overall sleep health and wellness.
 Aside from preparing you for a career as an astronaut, sleeping in the zero-G position has the following benefits.

-- Circulation– In the zero-G position, your head and legs are elevated above your heart.
-The heart has to work a bit harder to get blood to your extremities, increasing overall circulation.
+Circulation– In the zero-G position, your head and legs are elevated above your heart, increasing circulation.